n_build_threads. Controls the number of threads used to build

 data.
 This may be useful if you don't want to use Euclidean distances for

-data, or if you have missing data (and have a way to assign nearest neighbors
+the y data, or if you have missing data (and have a way to assign nearest neighbors

 for those cases, obviously).
 See the